laus0006/se3prac3/test_plan.md

 This test plan is for the 2048 game played through the command line.
+It may or may not be fulfilled by the current 2048 game.
 Format is as follows:
 	Test objective:
 	Technique:

 Aspects of the program to be tested:
 User Interface Testing:
 	Test objective: Verify the output of the 2048 game board is readable with many applicable configuration of numbers.
 	Technique: Start application.
 Verify readability of initial game board.
 Play game for 30 turns.
 During each turn, check game board for readability.